badsectorlabs/ludus/docs/docs/snapshots.md

 ## Notes

+- If you revert to a snapshot that does not include RAM (taken with `-r or --noRAM`), the VM will be powered off
 - When ZFS storage is used for VMs, [snapshots must be reverted in the order they were taken](https://forum.proxmox.com/threads/cannt-get-snapshot-branches-task-error-cant-rollback-____-is-not-most-recent-snapshot.81416/).
 Directory (default) and LVM-thin storage types do not have this limitation and users can create "branching" snapshots.
 - Testing mode uses the snapshot name `ludus_automated_clean_snapshot`.
 If you remove this snapshot while in testing mode, you will not be able to stop testing.
 Ludus does not prevent you from creating or modifying a snapshot with this name.